I-am-Jiwoo-Seo/VocabHub/README.md

 # VocabHub

 VocabHub is a Flask-based web application that combines natural language processing (NLP), translation, and text-to-speech (TTS) functionalities.
 The app allows users to input text, process it for key insights, translate it into different languages, and convert it to speech.

-You can also find the most appeared words within a paragraph before proceeding to read to ensure you understand the core words!
+You can also find the most appeared words within a paragraph to ensure you understand the core words!

 ## Features
 - Text Analysis: Extracts keywords and phrases from the input text using NLP (via spaCy).
 - Translation: Translates text into multiple languages using Google Translate API.
-- Definition: finds the definition of a word using Free Dictionary API.
+- Definition: Finds the definition of a word using the Free Dictionary API.
 - Text-to-Speech (TTS): Converts text to speech using Google Text-to-Speech (gTTS).
 - File Handling: Ability to download the translated text or the generated speech file.